DominicTWHV/dell-fan-control-nvidia/README.md

 - You have a Dell server and an Nvidia GPU (duh)
 - You need to be able to run the `nvidia-smi` command (aka have the nvidia drivers installed)
+- You have the `lm-sensors` apt package installed and can successfully query by using `sensors`
 - You need to have enabled IPMI over LAN in you IDRAC settings.
 On a 13th gen server this can be found under `Overview > IDRAC Settings > Network > IPMI Settings > Enable IPMI over LAN`

 You can find a list of IPMI commands to test it [here](https://www.dell.com/support/manuals/en-ca/open-server-manager/open_server_manager_2.0/ipmi-commands?guid=guid-0a26239a-fdd7-4d06-b4f1-be8e59d6ca7b)